Art Modern & Art Deco Architecture in Phoenix, Arizona

 The style was partially inspired by artifacts discovered in 1922 in King Tut’s tomb, and many art deco buildings include the repeating designs and vivid color common in Egyptian artwork.

 Though it draws heavily from antiquity, art deco was considered ultramodern at the height of its popularity.
 Some of the first deco designs came from the edgy Bauhaus School in Germany.
 The style combines the circular, trapezoidal and rectangular motifs of the Machine Age with the high-gloss finishes and glamorous black-and-white color palette of the silver screen.

 Art deco’s appeal began to fade in the 1940s.
 However, it enjoyed a resurgence in the 1980s, when Miami’s South Beach arose from the ashes of neglect to become a colorful art deco vacation paradise.
 And, post-modern architecture around the world re-popularized fanciful touches on building exteriors.

-Key Elements are Flat Roofs and Smooth Walls.
+Key Features are Flat Roofs and Smooth Walls

 The walls of art deco homes are often made of smooth stucco and have rounded corners.
 Bold exterior decorations.
 Buildings in the style were often decorated with zigzags, swans, lilies and sunrise motifs.
 Experimentation with interior materials.
 Art deco designers used “new” materials such as glass block, neon, chrome, mirrors and opaque glass panels.